tomas-skalicky/coin_trading_algorithms__python/README.md

 the low/high price of the last candlestick of the most recent base.
 - `previous_and_current_base_keep_coefficient` is used during the simulation and helps to determine what is the most recent base.
-The most recent base is held in variables, however when the current base is strong enough, the current base becomes the most recent one.
+The most recent base is held in variables, however when the current base is strong, the current base becomes the most recent one.
 - `profit_to_get_back_investment` represents the minimal profit in percents to pay all fees and not to have losses.